panda3d/panda3d-docs/optimization/performance-issues/too-many-polygons.rst

 -  You can have :ref:`multiple levels of detail <level-of-detail>` for your mesh.

--  If you have a highpoly model, you can create a lowpoly version of it and generate a normal map from the highpoly model which you can assign to your lowpoly version in Panda.
+-  If you have a high-poly model, you can create a low-poly version of it and generate a normal map from the high-poly model which you can assign to your low-poly version in Panda.
 Normal mapping requires lightning and the ShaderGenerator or a custom shader.

 -  Sometimes it's possible to represent a mesh as a textured plane